Slip casting: Technical considerations

 The casting slip is poured into a porous mould.
-Due to capillary pressure from the mould, a semi-solid particulate layer is formed on the mould through deposition of the solids in the slip.
-After a period of time, determined in advance by testing, the cast piece is removed from the mould; the cast needs to be sufficiently firm to handle without losing its damage.
-The cast piece may then fettled to remove the mould seam, before being dried to remove the remaining water.
-This results in a greenware piece which is then ready to be decorated, glazed and fired in a kiln.
+Due to capillary pressure from the mold, a semi-solid particulate layer is formed on the mould through deposition of the solids in the slip.
+After a period of time, determined in advance by testing, the cast piece is removed from the mold; the cast needs to be sufficiently firm to handle without damage.
+The cast piece may then be fettled to remove the mold seam, before being dried to remove the remaining water.
+This typically results in a greenware piece which is then ready for subsequent processing, including glazing and firing.